XYIAN/XYIAN/README.md

 <table>
   <tr>
     <td align="center" style="width:25%;"><a href="https://www.linkedin.com/in/kxdilbeck/"><img src="https://github.com/XYIANSoftware/images/blob/main/kxd_logos/8FD59CBC-95CE-4DEE-B58A-D4814CF8F644.png?raw=true" width="350px;" alt="Kyle Dilbeck"/><br /><sub><b>Kyle Dilbeck</b></sub></a><br /><a href=https://github.com/XYIAN/yamaha-extensionPack/issues title="Developer">⚡</a></td>
-    <td style="width:75%;">Seasoned software engineer and developer with a demonstrated track record of full-stack development for web and mobile applications, as well as leading and coordinating successful execution of both large and small team projects in corporate and fast-paced startup environments.
-I hold a Bachelor of Science degree with a concentration in Software Engineering from California State University, Monterey Bay</td>
+    <td style="width:75%;">Bringing coding magic to scalable web and mobile applications with React, TypeScript, Python and more.
+Experienced in leading teams, optimizing performance, and delivering solutions in both startup and enterprise environments.
+With a Software Engineering degree from CSUMB, I focus on writing clean, efficient code and architecting systems built to last.
+Code is the craft, innovation is the mission, and the goal is always to build something extraordinary.</td>
 </table>

 <p align="center">